Naira loses marginally against dollar - Nigeria Today

 Naira loses marginally against dollar

-The Naira on Tuesday depreciated marginally against the dollar at the parallel market.
+The Naira on Tuesday depreciated marginally against the dollar at the parallel market, the News Agency of Nigeria (NAN) reports.
 The Nigerian currency on Tuesday afternoon lost one point to exchange at N391 to the dollar, weaker than N390 posted on Friday, while the Pound Sterling and the Euro closed at N498 N420 respectively.
-At the Bureau de Change window, the Naira […]
+At the Bureau de Change (BDC) window, the Naira was sold at N362 to the dollar, while the pound sterling and the Euro exchanged at N490 and N417 respectively.

 Follow us on twitter @NigeriaTodayNG